sertel/actris/papers/CPP21.md

   [theories/logrel/term_typing_judgment.v](../theories/logrel/term_typing_judgment.v)
-- Minor simplifications have been made for the displayed Coq code of Section 5, such as assuming that implicit variables (e.g., `{!heapG Σ}`) are available from a `Context`, rather than as an implicit variable of the definitions.
+- Minor simplifications have been made for the displayed Coq code of Section 5, such as assuming that implicit variables (e.g., `{!heapG Σ}`) are available from a `Context`, rather than as implicits variables of the definitions.
   The definitions between the paper and Coq code are identical, as this is just refactoring.